Adam Hartstone-Rose

 - Taphonomic variation in vascular remains from Mesozoic non-avian dinosaurs , Scientific Reports (2025)

-- The dire wolf (Aenocyon dirus) resurrection that wasn't , ANATOMICAL RECORD-ADVANCES IN INTEGRATIVE ANATOMY AND EVOLUTIONARY BIOLOGY (2025)
+- The dire wolf (Aenocyon dirus) resurrection that wasn't , The Anatomical Record (2025)